 What’s the local language?
 Thai

 .
-Wonderfruit is on its 6th edition, the first edition was held in December 2014.
+The first edition of Wonderfruit was held in December 2014.

 .
 For four years Wonderfruit was held in the same location but for the first time in its history is moving to new land.
 The festival will still be held within the same compounds but built on new landscape so promises to have some new exciting features and structures.